drunsinn/pyXSteam/docs/source/index.rst

 We take no responsibilities for any errors in the code or damage thereby!
 See README.md for examples

+Some effort has been made to include the refined function of more recent releases and also functions for calculations on heavy water.
+This includes:
+* IAPWS R4
+* IAPWS R14
+* IAPWS R15-11

 Notes
 *****
 Density (rho)